jamie-davis/the-open-closed-dev/_posts/2019-08-16-Why-NOT-write-a-parser-4.md

 title: Why NOT write a parser? - Parser BNF
 ---

 This is a follow up from my [Why NOT write a parser?](https://jamie-davis.github.io/the-open-closed-dev/why-not-write-a-parser/) post.
-In this post I will take you through creating the parser.
+In this post I will take you through designing the parser.

 I am going to assume you are familiar with the preceding [post](https://jamie-davis.github.io/the-open-closed-dev/Why-NOT-write-a-parser-3/) about creating a lexical analyser.
 The code in this post will be relying on the ```LexicalAnalyser``` type and the tokens it produces.